-On March 5, 2018, the Company also filed a lawsuit in the United States District Court for Massachusetts alleging violations of Section 13(d) of the Securities Exchange Act of 1934 by 1Globe and The Chiang Li Family.
-The lawsuit alleges, among other things, that the defendant shareholders failed to make required disclosures on Schedule 13D regarding their intentions to attempt to replace the Company's board of directors.
-The Company is vigorously pursuing this lawsuit; however, the Company cannot predict whether an ultimate outcome will be favorable or unfavorable, nor estimate the amount or range of potential loss (if any) at this time.
+On March 5, 2018, Sinovac Antigua also filed a lawsuit in the United States District Court for Massachusetts alleging violations of Section 13(d) of the Securities Exchange Act of 1934 by 1Globe and The Chiang Li Family.
+The lawsuit alleges, among other things, that the defendant shareholders failed to make required disclosures on Schedule 13D regarding their intentions to attempt to replace Sinovac Antigua's board of directors.

-On April 9, 2018, the Company received a document request from SEC requesting all of the Company's documents concerning 1Globe, the Chiang Li Family, OrbiMed, certain other shareholders, and their affiliates.
+On April 9, 2018, we received a document request from SEC requesting all of our documents concerning 1Globe, the Chiang Li Family, OrbiMed, certain other shareholders, and their affiliates.
 We have been cooperating with the SEC.
 We understand the SEC is investigating whether 1Globe, and possibly other shareholders, violated the U.S. securities laws.
-We do not have any information to suggest the SEC is investigating the actions of the Company or its officers and directors.
+We do not have any information to suggest the SEC is investigating the actions of Sinovac Antigua or its officers and directors.